java-diff-utils/java-diff-utils/README.md

 ## Main Features

 * computing the difference between two texts.
-* capable to hand more than plain ascci.
+* capable to hand more than plain ascii.
 Arrays or List of any type that implements hashCode() and equals() correctly can be subject to differencing using this library
 * patch and unpatch the text with the given patch
 * parsing the unified diff format
 * producing human-readable differences